mbeddr/mps-platform-docs/src/doc/docs/aspects/polyfun.md

 ---
-title: Polyfun aspect
+title: polymorphic functions aspect
 tags:
 - aspect
 ---

-# Polyfun aspect
+# Polymorphic functions aspect

 This aspect allows to declare polymorphic functions and is part of [Shadow Models](https://jetbrains.github.io/MPS-extensions/extensions/shadowmodels) in {{ mps_extensions() }}.
 You can declare a function that can have different implementations per language.
 To get a better understanding, have a look at the corresponding sandbox.